News

 They won!

 The RSPB is still rooted in science-led campaigning.
 Since then, with over one million members on board to back us, we have celebrated even more wins together.
-With your support, we were recently able to push for the banning of industrial sandeel fishing, in English and North Scottish waters, and help to pass a bill in Scotland to protect our peatlands and our birds of prey.
+With your support, we were recently able to push for the banning of industrial sandeel fishing, in the English waters, North Sea and all Scottish waters, and help to pass a bill in Scotland to protect our peatlands and our birds of prey.

 We’ve proved we can do it – and with you on board, we want to do so much more!